 As a member of a Zionist youth group, Bondy worked in a vegetable garden along with many of her comrades and was also involved in the unique and extensive educational activities that developed in the Theresienstadt ghetto.
 Most of her family members also came to the ghetto and several of them perished there.

 In December 1943 Bondy was included in a transport to the Auschwitz-Birkenau death camp together with many of her comrades.
 In a special section of Birkenau (B2b) a separate camp was set up for Jews from the Theresienstadt ghetto.
-Bondy and her comrades were sent to this camp, where men, women and children lived together, no selektions took place, and the prisoners’ heads were not shaven; however, prisoner numbers were still tattooed into their arms.
+Bondy and her comrades were sent to this camp, where men, women, and children lived together, no selektions took place, and the prisoners’ heads were not shaven; however, prisoner numbers were still tattooed into their arms.
 Bondy was assigned the number 72430.
 After she immigrated to Israel a doctor removed the number from her arm at her request.
 “Here in Israel, the Jews also asked me: How is it that you survived?
 What did you have to do to stay alive?
 And in their eyes, a flicker of suspicion: Kapo?
 Whore?
 This was one of the reasons why I decided, in my second year in Israel, to remove the Auschwitz inmate number from my arm” (Whole Fragments, 44).

 In July 1944, roughly one month after the Czech family camp was liquidated, Bondy was transferred with a group of women prisoners to Hamburg, Germany.
 A short time later, following her miraculous recovery from typhus, came the day of liberation.
 At the age of twenty-two Bondy returned to Prague, alone.
 There, she volunteered for a fighting unit made up of young Jews who wished to immigrate to Palestine and help fight in the War of Independence.
 In August 1948 she took part in a military training camp, arriving at the port of Haifa on December 31 of that year.

-Although Bondy did not wish to be identified as a “Holocaust survivor,” she is involved in activities to preserve the history of Czechoslovakia’s Jews through Beit Terezin, the center for the commemoration of Czech Jewry at Kibbutz Givat Hayyim-Ihud.
-She also participates in international conferences in Israel and abroad.
+Although Bondy did not wish to be identified as a “Holocaust survivor,” she wa involved in activities to preserve the history of Czechoslovakia’s Jews through Beit Terezin, the center for the commemoration of Czech Jewry at Kibbutz Givat Hayyim-Ihud.
+She also participated in international conferences in Israel and abroad.

-From her marriage to the journalist Rafael Bashan in 1954, Ruth Bondy has one daughter, Tal Bashan (a journalist), as well as grandchildren.
+From her marriage to the journalist Rafael Bashan in 1954, Ruth Bondy had one daughter, Tal Bashan (a journalist), as well as grandchildren.

 Elder of the Jews: Jacob Edelstein of Theresienstadt.
 New York: 1989.